MJKWoolnough/byteio/README.md

 ```

 StickyEndianWriter is an interface that writes various types with a particular
-endianness and stores the Write return values
+endianness and stores the Write return values.

 #### type StickyLittleEndianReader